HorizonBeckons/undermount-ac-esphome-thermostat/README.md

 ## Description

-This project implements  the [Undermount AC ESPHome Thermostat](https://undermountac.com/pages/hass) for the V3 [Undermount AC](https://undermountac.com/) system and replaces the standard thermostat and allows the user to control the thermostat directly from [Home Assistant](https://www.home-assistant.io/).
+This project implements the [Undermount AC ESPHome Thermostat](https://undermountac.com/pages/hass) for the V3 [Undermount AC](https://undermountac.com/) system and replaces the standard thermostat allowing the user to control the thermostat directly from [Home Assistant](https://www.home-assistant.io/).
 It also adds additional capabilities not found in the standard thermostat.

 The design goals for this project are: